The Herb and Dorothy Vogel 50 x 50 Collection at MOCA

 If you haven’t had a chance to see the documenatary Herb and Dorothy I strongly encourage you to spend the time with one of the most delightful and profoundly inspiring couples I’ve ever seen.
 For more info on the Vogel 50 x 50 Collection, and to find the institution in your state that has been chosen to participate in this initiative please click on the link.

-One thought on “The Herb and Dorothy Vogel 50 x 50 Collection at MOCA”
+One response to “The Herb and Dorothy Vogel 50 x 50 Collection at MOCA”